Dealing with Grief and depression During Covid

 Everyone deals with loss in different ways but it’s important how you deal with it and find your way to move forward.
 This does not mean putting it on hold or trying to convince yourself everything is ok when it is not.
 You have to be open and honest with yourself.
 You will have to decide what personal items you want to keep or give to charity.
 You will need to complete jobs your loved one was unable to complete.
 Continue to live life through your bucket list.
 90% of things on my list were already discussed with my dad from house renovation, goals for my children and family get-togethers.
 Many of things are long-term goals but it is having that comfort that dad knew about things I will continue to do in the future.
 What you need to be prepare for is that no matter what positive steps you take those dark moments will always creep back and it can last minutes sometimes hours.
 You need to accept it will never go but you need focus on the achievements and not let your mind define your loved by those last moments of their life.
 Every time i have a great moment with my family i always think my Dad would of laughed so hard whenever we had something funny to say to him.

 It’s not easy to watch the news with my mother on health service corruption, whistleblowing,waiting lists,patient safety and bullying in the same hospital where my father passed away.
 I had first hand experience myself and made complaints as it was happening.
 What I learnt is not to rely on the NHS as they are failing in every way.
 A recent article from The Guardian Tue 3rdOct 2023 stated there have been inequalities in NHS heart valve surgery.
 The delay of surgery was based on your race or economic status.
 With endless revelations in the last 12 months in regards to UK’s National Health Service, I have lost faith in how the system is run.
 My Dad had some discomfort on his chest and went to hospital for check up.
 The hospital told him he had to stay and cannot go home.
 He was told surgery is required and will go ahead three days later.
 His life saving surgery was cancelled over and over again.
 He ended up waiting six weeks for surgery in hospital and by then he was mentally and physically deteriorating.
 My Dad slept 43 nights in hospital waiting for surgery and i’m always thinking how did he manage to sleep and was he thinking.
-Two days before the surgery my Dad phoned home and wanted us speak to the nurse to explain that he was feeling anxiety, nervousness and he felt like his heart was sinking.
+My Dad loved of watching TV.
+The hospital did not even have a TV so i went to the shop to buy an tablet for him.
+August 2022 was the month of the red alert weather warning.
+Temperatures exceeded above 30 degrees so my dad was personally limited on when he could outside to get fresh air.
+Days before the surgery my Dad phoned home and wanted us speak to the nurse to explain that he was feeling anxiety, nervousness and he felt like his heart was sinking.
 I didn’t feel the nurse was taking it seriously.
 It makes me sick sometimes thinking about it.

 After the surgery he was put in the ICU for over a week and consultants did not have the guts to tell me he already passed away due to the surgery.
 It was all false hopes and words in the effect of “ we have to take a day at a time”.
 Each time they had to attach more devices to his body which prolonged his time to wake up for sedation to wear off.
 During this time i went to the temple every day praying for something positive.

 Looking back i remember his legs were not raised to help with blood flow to the brain.
 During critical moment of helping him to come out of sedation and easing off heart devise the main surgeon said he will be off during the bank holiday weekend.
 When the Surgeon returned my Dad had infection and urgent CT scan was required.
+The TV in his room was not working so i went to the shop to buy him a tablet.
+I don’t agree that there was effective risk assessment.If you are on blood thinners for 6 weeks there likehood it can result to internal bleeding.
 I visited my father for the final time in hospital hoping that i would be able to wake him up.
 My plan was to play his favourite songs but i completely froze when i noticed my Dad’s eyes we’re open but there was no life in him.
 The consultants took me in a room and told me he maybe severely disabled.
 I shouted at the consultants “This supposed to be a standard surgery , how could this happen ?”.
 They did not fill me with any confidence there heads were down while i was talking and stuttered a lot of there words.
 How dare the consultants make me witness this.
 I then saw a religious volunteer and we prayed in front of him.
 Fifteen minutes later i cried and held my mother and said “mum it’s just you and me now”.
 That same night we were asked to visit the hospital again and they confirmed they could not do anything.
 I’m still deep emotional scars with that image of me and my mum walking away from my Dad when i discovered he was lifeless.
 How does a family member mentally recover from this.
 A person who achieved so much in his life and the last two months leaves a scar in my heart.
 My Dad loved of watching TV.
 The hospital did not even have a TV so i went to the shop to buy an tablet for him.

 I recently i met a person the same age as my Dad who had the same health condition and was offered appointment in six months for major surgery.
 Understandably NHS appointment was cancelled as risk of anxiety for long wait.
 He had health insurance, and secured life saving surgery in three days in private practice and he is alive today with extra eight years added to his life.
 We were were considering going private instead because of the long wait but NHS talked us out of it by saying they use the same staff and they don’t have after care facilities.
 Three months after my Dad passed away i went for a heart check up at a private practice and they confirmed they did have after care facilities.